MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex2_Endpoint DLP.md

 ### Task 4 - Configure Endpoint DLP Settings

-In this exercise, you will configure a file path exclusion to a folder on your Windows 10 devices to make sure that the content of this folder is not monitored by the Endpoint DLP policy you created.
+In this task, you will configure a file path exclusion to a folder on your Windows 10 devices to make sure that the content of this folder is not monitored by the Endpoint DLP policy you created.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.